 The 333 bendy-bus is an express bus which only stops at about every third stop; such stops are clearly marked.
 These buses run every 10 minutes during the daytime and save about 9 minutes on a trip from Bondi Beach to Circular Quay.
 These buses are painted pale blue.
 You must buy your ticket in advance as the driver does not sell tickets on the bus.
 The "bendy-bus" is the latest fashion for Sydney Buses.

 The timetable is fairly easy to remember.
-A train should leave Bondi Junction every ten minutes on the 08, then 18, 28, 38 etc. These times apply until 9:00 pm at night when later trains run every 15 minutes until 12:30am.
+On weekdays, a train should leave Bondi Junction every ten minutes on the 08, then 18, 28, 38 etc. These times apply until 9:00 pm at night when later trains run every 15 minutes until 12:30am.

 When coming back to Bondi, trains from the City to Bondi Junction pass through Town Hall Station on the 6 minutes past the hour then 16, 26, 36 etc on weekdays until 3pm.
 Allow a couple of minutes earlier at Central and a couple of minutes later at Martin Place.
 After about 6:30 there is a train roughly every 10 minutes or better until 8:25pm thence every 15 minutes until 12:10am.

 The timetable has been slowed down to make the trains run on time.
 The trip to Town Hall now takes 11 minutes, but in 1979 it took 8 minutes.
-Can you believe it?
-The further you travel west, the more often you will see people hurdling the ticket barriers because they don't have a ticket.
-Your fares, and the continual fare increases, help pay for these athletic evaders.
-Passengers are now called "customers".
+The further you travel west, the more often you will see people hurdling the ticket barriers because they don't want to pay.
+Your fares, and the recent fare increases, help pay for these athletic evaders.

 It's an easy place to lose your sense of direction, so don't be afraid to ask.
 All the shops have been removed, leaving a station totally devoid of soul, with a massive over supply of stupid signs and railway notices but with very good pedestrian flow .